Community groups pressure City Council members to defund Oakland police

-Shortly after 7 a.m. a number of Oakland residents gathered outside of Oakland District 5 Councilman Dan Gallo's home.
+Shortly after 7 a.m. a number of Oakland residents gathered outside of Oakland District 5 Councilman Noel Gallo's home.

 How about this for your morning wake up call?
 Oakland District 5 Councilmemeber Dan Gallo woke up to this outside of his home this morning.
 Oakland community organizers demanding the city cut the @oaklandpoliceca budget by 50%, reinvest in public services. @abc7newsbayarea pic.twitter.com/kk8DUB4fAA— Julian Glover (@JulianGABC7) June 15, 2020